 It’s definitely possible to work full-time and homeschool your kids, but your daily homeschool schedule is going to need some tweaks.
 Let’s dig into several practical homeschool schedules for working moms.
 I’ll include the actual schedule I used when my kids were all in elementary school, when they were in middle school, and even now as they are in the teen years.

 Simple Homeschool Schedule for Working Moms

 This is the part of the day BEFORE we start school.
-It starts with me getting up and starting my day off right with God’s word, and then utilizing a fresh mind to work on upcoming projects.
-When the kids get up, the start with the morning checklist to help them accomplish a morning devotion time, breakfast, and morning chores.
+It begins with me getting up and starting my day off right with God’s Word, and then utilizing a fresh mind to work on upcoming projects.
+When the kids get up, they start with the morning checklist to help them accomplish a morning devotion time, breakfast, and morning chores.